bjlkeng/bjlkeng.github.io/source/posts/universal-resnet-the-one-neuron-approximator.rst

 This is a pretty surprising statement!
 Remember, this architecture's only non-linear element is a bottleneck with a *single* neuron!
-However, this does somehow imply the power of Residual Networks because even with a single neuron it is powerful enough to represent any function.
+However, this theorem somehow gives credibility to the power of Residual Networks because even with a single neuron it is powerful enough to represent any function.

 |H2| Experiments |H2e|